sbm-it/fibonacci/README.md

 </html>
 ```

-fib.js will not find an sbmApps object in its scope and will therefore assemble a division to host the interactive application.
+fib.js will therefore not find an sbmApps object in its scope and will therefore assemble a division to host the interactive application.
+On the other hand, once the icon is clicked, the https://sbm-it.github.io/apps/#fibonacci will instruct the app store to take note of the location of the new manifest.
+See #3 for the code being this mechanism, where _#fibbonacci_ is used as a pointer to _./app/fibonacci.js_.

 ![](http://sbm-it.github.io/fibonacci/snap1.png)